VAIJ-TEJAS/Articles/Calculator using Tkinter/draft3.md

 ## Step 1: Setting Up Environment
 Before we start building our calculator, ensure that you have Python installed on your system.
-To do so the following section gives short information of the steps to be followed for different Platform
+To do so the following section gives short information of the steps to be followed for different Platforms
 ### For Windows:
 1. Download and install Python from the [official website](https://www.python.org/downloads/)
 2. Verify by running the following command: